 You will probably experience ‘dry heat’, though rain is certainly possible.

-Most sites selected for this 15 Days birding tour are close to water and so should hold plenty of wildlife at the time of year we are visiting
+Most sites selected for this 15 Days birding tour are close to the water and so should hold plenty of wildlife at the time of year we are visiting.

 There are very few biting insects at this time of the year, but general precautions are advised.

-Before travelling consult your doctor about suitable anti-malarial medication, and on arrival take adequate precautions against mosquito bites although you may not encounter mosquitos
+Before traveling consult your doctor about suitable anti-malarial medication, and on arrival take adequate precautions against mosquito bites although you may not encounter mosquitos

 Roads around National Parks are likewise gravel, though we travel slowly here to maximize our chances of birding and game.